-- Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities. - Level 2: Quoted prices in active markets for similar assets or liabilities, or quoted prices for identical or similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability. - · Level 3: Unobservable inputs for the asset or liability.
+- Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities. - Level 2: Quoted prices in active markets for similar assets or liabilities, or quoted prices for identical or similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability. - Level 3: Unobservable inputs for the asset or liability.

-As of June 30, 2011, all of our portfolio company investments were classified as Level 3 in the hierarchy, indicating a high level of judgment required in their valuation.
+As of September 30, 2011, the majority of our portfolio company investments were classified as Level 3 in the hierarchy, indicating a high level of judgment required in their valuation.